top of page

 MEET KENYON MANLEY

-Kenyon Manley is a distinguished keynote speaker celebrated for his unwavering dedication to safety management and his transformative impact on people's lives.
+Kenyon Manley is a distinguished keynote speaker celebrated for his unwavering dedication to safety management and his inspirational and transformative impact on people's lives.
 With a profound passion for fostering safer workspaces and reshaping industries, Kenyon's journey from adversity to triumph serves as a beacon of inspiration.
-Kenyon's path to success was marked by significant challenges, including the looming threat of a lengthy prison sentence.
+Kenyon's path to success was marked by significant challenges, to include the lengthy prison sentence.
 Despite these daunting obstacles, he remained steadfast in his innocence and ultimately triumphed, emerging stronger and more determined to affect positive change.
-This profound transformation fueled his resolve to improve safety standards and inspire others.
+This profound transformation fueled his resolve to improve leadership, safety standards, mental health and inspire others.

-Recognized early on by a vice president for his innate ability to inspire and empower others in personal safety, Kenyon chose to dedicate his career to the field of safety management.
+Recognized early on by a vice president for his innate ability to inspire and empower others in personal safety, Kenyon chose to step out of the operators seat and dedicate his career to the field of safety management.
 Eschewing a more traditional career path, he discovered a wealth of value in safeguarding lives.
-Over the years, Kenyon has amassed extensive hands-on experience, specializing in areas such as rigging/signaling, aerial lifts, equipment handling, fall protection, and confined spaces.
+Over the years, Kenyon has amassed extensive hands-on experience, specializing in areas such as cranes, rigging/signaling, aerial lifts, heavy equipment handling, fall protection, and confined spaces.
 His commitment to continuous learning and training has been instrumental in cultivating a robust safety culture in various industries.

-Kenyon's dedication to excellence was formally recognized in 2018 when he received the prestigious "Best of the Best for Safety" award.
-This accolade underscored his exceptional skills as a safety manager, particularly highlighted by his leadership in a project that logged over 500,000 man-hours without a single recordable incident.
+Kenyon's dedication to excellence was formally recognized in 2018 when he received the prestigious "Best of the Best for Safety" awarded by Engineering News and Record (ENR).
+This accolade underscored his exceptional skills as a safety manager, particularly highlighted by his leadership in a project that logged in over 500,000 man-hours without a single recordable incident.
 Such achievements set a new benchmark for safety standards and underscores Kenyon's commitment to excellence.
 His work stands as a testament to the transformative power of dedication, resilience, and, above all, heart.

 645A4661_edited.jpg